wiremock/wiremock/docs/source/running-standalone.rst

 This option will only work if ``--https-port`` is specified.
 If this option isn't used WireMock will default to its own self-signed certificate.

+``--keystore-password``:
+Password to the keystore, if something other than "password".

+``--https-truststore``:
+Path to a keystore file containing client certificates.
+See :ref:`https` and :ref:`proxy-client-certs` for details.

+``--truststore-password``:
+Optional password to the trust store.
+Defaults to "password" if not specified.

+``--https-require-client-cert``:
+Force clients to authenticate with a client certificate.
+See :ref:`https` for details.

 ``--verbose``:
 Turn on verbose logging to stdout